deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 that chatmail only uses a *minimal carefully selected subset* of OpenPGP, and that current-day OpenPGP collaboration between various players is pretty enjoyable.

-To make a longer story short, [Federation, Interoperability and Diversity is worth it](https://chaos.social/@delta/114710708299242142):
+To make a longer story short, we recently posted about [our commitments to Federation](https://chaos.social/@delta/114710708299242142):

-- We are basically doing what #signal and in particular Moxie refused to do, or declared impossible: federation.
+> We are basically doing what #signal and in particular Moxie refused to do, or declared impossible: federation.
+>

-- Both the #email and #activitypub ecosystems are all about federation.
+> Both the #email and #activitypub ecosystems are all about federation.
+>

-- However, #deltachat is vertically centralized in that all UIs use the same #rust core which implements all networking, encryption, chat/group/message logic in a single centralized place.
+> However, #deltachat is vertically centralized in that all UIs use the same #rust core which implements all networking, encryption, chat/group/message logic in a single centralized place.
 The now 40+ #chatmail mail relay network is driven by centralized code.
+>

-- At each level, replication and federation is built in.
+> At each level, replication and federation is built in.

 ## PPS: What some of you may be curious about